Georgia voting law prompts Gov. Murphy to incentivize Hollywood studios to move to New Jersey

 DELTA, JPMORGAN, COCA-COLA CEOS BLAST GEORGIA ELECTION LAW

 Murphy recently signed legislation that authorizes nine days of early in-person voting for New Jersey's general elections.

 Georgia Gov. Brian Kemp congratulated Murphy in a tweet, but noted that his state has 17 mandatory days of early voting with two additional optional Sundays.
-Kemp's press secretary, Mallory Blount, added in a statement to FOX Business that Georgia also has online voter registration, automatic voter registration and no excuse absentee balltoing.
+Kemp's press secretary, Mallory Blount, added in a statement to FOX Business that Georgia also has online voter registration, automatic voter registration and no excuse absentee balloting.

-Hollywood had a similar response to Georgia's controversial "hearbeat bill" in 2019, though the outcry did little to sway studios' minds about filming in the state.
+Hollywood had a similar response to Georgia's controversial "heartbeat bill" in 2019, though the outcry did little to sway studios' minds about filming in the state.
 Meanwhile, in 2016, former Georgia Gov. Nathan Deal vetoed a religious-exemptions bill after studios and other companies threatened to leave if it went into effect.

 Bernice King, the chief executive officer of the Martin Luther King Jr. Center for Nonviolent Social Change, urged those promoting the latest boycott rhetoric to stop.